 - Some schools have an authorisation process for calculators which you must follow.
 It is your responsibility to check whether or not you're allowed to bring a calculator into your examination and to check that the type of calculator you are using is permitted.

 - Calculator covers/lids should be removed and not brought into the examination venue.

 - You are only allowed to take a dictionary into the examination with you if it is specifically stated in the question paper rubric (the instructions on the front of the question paper) that it is permitted.
 Always check with your module leader before the examination whether or not you will be permitted to use your own dictionary.
 Electronic translators aren't allowed under any circumstances.

 - All examination venues will be supplied with a basic English language dictionary that (unless it is precluded from use by the rubric of the paper) you may request to use by raising your hand and speaking to the invigilator during the examination.

 - Where a dictionary is permitted, it must not be annotated, augmented or otherwise altered in any way apart from the inclusion of the owner's name inside the front cover.
 Annotations include, for example, notes (including single words), cross-references, highlighted text or underlined text.
 Any annotation other than the owner's name on the inside cover will be considered an attempt to introduce an 'unauthorised' item into the examination under the Cheating, Plagiarism, Fraudulent or Fabricated Coursework and Malpractice in University Examinations and Assessments Regulations.
-For more information see the Cheating and Plagiarism webpages.
+For more information see the Rule Breaking in Exams webpage.

 - If it is permitted by the rubric, you are personally responsible for any dictionary you bring to the examination.
 To claim it is borrowed or second hand will not be an acceptable defence.